Light Sensitivity: Sony IMX183 vs Onsemi AR2020

 To establish a fundamental measure of native light sensitivity, both cameras were tested at zero gain (0 dB).
 Exposure times were incrementally increased from 40 ms to 50 ms, and digital shift (the sensor’s internal capability to amplify the digital output) was applied progressively to the maximum allowed by each model.

-- At 40 ms exposure with no gain, both sensors produced relatively dark images with limited chart visibility.
+- At 40 ms exposure with no gain, the images from both sensors appeared relatively dark, with limited visibility of the test chart details.

-- The IMX183 sensor required more aggressive digital shifting and longer exposure to approach similar image brightness, indicating relatively lower baseline sensitivity.
+- The IMX183 sensor shows overexposure upon providing aggressive digital shifting and longer exposure.

 Digital Gain Test of IMX183 vs AR2020